 Research and Education

-Centre for Human Rights members author world leading scholarship on human rights, which is utilised by governments, political regions, professional organisations and civil society.
+Centre for Human Rights members author world leading scholarship on human rights, that is utilised by governments, political regions, professional organisations and civil society.

 Our research and publications are contributing to the worldwide understanding of human rights and human rights education.
-Our expertise in the simulation exercise, the Model United Nations, has been used by the Foreign and Commonwealth Office to train junior civil servants, Chevening Scholars and the FCO Youth Inspiration Group.
+Our expertise in the simulation exercise, the Model United Nations, has been used by the UK government’s Foreign and Commonwealth Office to train junior civil servants, Chevening Scholars, and the FCO Youth Inspiration Group.

 Members of the Centre for Human Rights have contributed to several publications, research pages and conferences since its creation.